-The global construction industry is growing.
-It’s expected to reach a value of $20 trillion by 2020.
 As construction demand continues to grow both at home and abroad, companies have to keep up.
-One way construction companies are addressing expansion is by adopting new technologies.
+One way construction companies are addressing expansion is by adopting new technology in construction.
 There are so many different technologies available today.
 New technologies continue to force construction companies to evolve.

 How is technology in construction changing the way you do business?
 As it turns out, technology touches almost every aspect of your operations.
 Read on to learn more about the changes technology is bringing to the industry.